- (Keynote) Victoria Bacon, Director of Brand and Business Development, ABTA

 "One of the most important elements of any emergency is communication" – University of Hospitals of North Midlands

 Our half day Briefing investigates the multiple considerations communication teams must take when a major incident occurs.
-The brief will unpack these through multiple case study sessions, covering the London terror attacks, the Salisbury poisoning and the Grenfell fire.
+The brief will unpack these through multiple case study sessions, covering the London terror attacks and the Salisbury poisoning.

 “you have to be open, honest and transparent.
 You tell people the truth.” – Katie Perkin, Head of Corporate Communications, Sussex Police